 Putting yourself on the page: why imposter syndrome stalks writers

 So why do we seem to get it so bad?
-Well, I guess it’s not rocket-science.
+Well, I guess it’s not difficult to see why.
 The very nature of being a writer is that you open yourself up to critique.
 That in itself makes your chances of becoming overwhelmed with these feelings much more likely.
-Combine this with the ready-made pressures of our digital society, where carefully curated social media personalities are our new currency, and the constant strain of living up to that hype is exhausting.
+Combine this with the ready-made pressures of our digital society, where carefully crafted social media personalities are our new currency, and the constant strain of living up to that hype is exhausting.
 You are essentially opening the door for anxiety just by trying to be who you want to be.
 Add to this the immediate cruelty of others, who can, with a casually composed tweet, tear down a person’s confidence in seconds, and it’s understandable why those in creative industries sometimes buckle under the weight of everything.

 This is all well and good, but Imposter Syndrome is a complicated demon.
 For writers, it presents itself in a number of ways that really fuck with our actual, you know, writing: